Have you ever thought about going abroad during your teacher training programme?

 How did your school abroad differ from those in Germany?
 How did the pupils learn in your host country?

-The DSL is an integrated encounter school that mainly accepts children of German (20%) and also Portuguese origin (80%).
-Other cultures are also represented here and there.
+The DSL is an integrated school that mainly accepts children of German (20%) and Portuguese origin (80%).
+Other cultures are also occasionally represented.
 Bilingualism and multicultural exchange are at the centre of this school.

-The grounds of the DSL are extensive and consist of a total of 8 buildings, where children and pupils can go from nursery school to upper secondary school and obtain the Abitur.
+The DSL site is large and consists of a total of 8 buildings, where children and pupils can go from nursery school to upper secondary school and obtain the Abitur.
 However, it is also possible to obtain the Realschulabschluss or the Hauptschulabschluss.
-There are two well-equipped libraries, a pool, a large gymnasium, plenty of outdoor space for the children to let off steam and much more.
+There are two well-equipped libraries, a pool, a large sports hall, plenty of outdoor space for the children to let off steam and much more.

-The school's concept has been a bound all-day school since the 2016/2017 school year, with the Thuringian curriculum being used here.
-Classes begin at 8 a.m. and do not end until 3:55 p.m., except on Fridays.
-From the fourth grade onwards, the primary school has three classes, whereas classes 1 to 3 have two classes.
+Since the 2016/2017 school year, the school's concept has been a tied all-day school, whereby the Thuringian curriculum is used.
+Lessons start at 8 a.m. and end at 3.55 p.m., except on Fridays.
+From the fourth grade onwards, the primary school has three pupils, while grades 1 to 3 have two.
 In the subjects German and Portuguese, the pupils are divided according to their language level (depending on whether they have German/Portuguese as a foreign or native language) and are supported according to their level of development.
-Mathematics, music, ethics/religion, art and physical education are also taught.
+Mathematics, Music, Ethics/Religion, Arts and Physical Education are also taught.
 There are also subjects such as FoFö (Forden und Fördern) and LÜZ (Lern- und Übungszeit).
-There is no homework at the school, but a weekly plan that is handed out on Mondays and handed in on Thursdays.
+There is no homework at the school, but a weekly schedule that is handed out on Mondays and handed in on Thursdays.

-The special feature of the DSL is the so-called transition stage (4th - 6th grade), in which teachers from the primary school (4th grade) and the grammar school (5th and 6th grade) teach together.
-This is intended to make the transition from primary school to secondary school easier.
+What is special about the DSL is the so-called transitional level (4th - 6th grade), in which teachers from the primary school (4th grade) and the grammar school (5th and 6th grade) teach together.
+This is intended to facilitate the transition from primary schools to secondary school.

-The primary school organised a "Festival of Cultures" in the last week of school, in which each class chose a special country and various activities were offered to the students in the mornings.
+The primary school organised a "Festival of Cultures" in the last week of school, where each class chose a specific country and various activities were offered for the pupils in the mornings.

-I was assigned to a first class with a really great teacher.
-She did a chick project "From egg to chick" in her class and "hatched" eggs in an incubator in class for 21 days.
-A really great idea that totally inspired all the students and also teachers as well as me.
+I was assigned to a first grade class with a really great teacher.
+She carried out a chick project "From egg to chick" in her class and "hatched" eggs in an incubator in the classroom for 21 days.
+It was a really great idea that all the pupils, teachers and I were really enthusiastic about.

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

-The Portuguese are super friendly, cordial and short conversations in the supermarket or across the street are not uncommon.
-The teachers at the DSL are also very open-minded and friendly.
+The Portuguese are super friendly, welcoming and short conversations in the supermarket or across the street are not uncommon.
+The teachers at the DSL are also always open-minded and very friendly.

 How high was the cost of living at your internship location?